LJAM96/p-art/README.md

 - **Web UI:** A user-friendly web interface to configure and run the application.
 - **Multiple Providers:** Supports TMDb, Fanart.tv, OMDb, and TheTVDB.
 - **Artwork Types:** Fetches posters and backgrounds.
+- **Use Uploaded Posters:** Automatically uses already-uploaded posters from Plex before fetching from external APIs.
+- **Provider Cooldown:** Automatically disables providers for 12 hours when authentication fails (401 errors).
 - **Final Approval Mode:** Review and approve artwork changes before they are applied.
 - **Language Preference:** Set a preferred language for the artwork.
 - **Dockerized:** Easy to run with Docker.